lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/densenet.md

 ## Modelo DenseNet

-Next, we will construct a DenseNet model.
-DenseNet first uses the same single convolutional layer and maximum pooling layer as in ResNet.

 A seguir, construiremos um modelo DenseNet.
 A DenseNet usa primeiro a mesma camada convolucional única e camada máxima de pooling que no ResNet.

 ```{.python .input}